 Does all this really matter?
 Well, yes and no. For those of us who are looking out for it, any step away from the real world is jarring and ugly.
 (You could be equally annoyed at the weird presentations of Parliamentary procedure, or the strange route taken to get to Watson’s bonfire moment.)
 But there is a counter-argument.
 Sherlock is fictional television.
 It aims to tell a story.
 And, frankly, deep level platforms are more recognisably ‘Underground’ than cut-and-cover stations.
 For people unfamiliar with the London Underground, this presentation makes more sense.
 And once you start looking at the problem through this lens, even what I felt to be last night’s worst continuity crime starts to look a little different…

 Sherlock and John run up towards an apparently abandoned train.
 In reality, it’s a set of deep level (ie. small) ‘1973’ stock that lives on the Aldwych branch.
 That’s fine, but when they climb aboard it morphs into a car of cut-and-cover (ie. big) ‘D78’ stock such as you would normally find on the District line.
 That’s right!
 It’s a different train!
 Last night, this was the cause of much harrumphing and tutting and general disquiet.

 Today I am more relaxed about it, and not just because – let’s face it – it’s not unusual for exterior and interior sets to be different.
 I realised that whether they intended it or not, the Sherlock team have given us a shout out that is as beautiful as it is audacious.
 In the shift from ’73 to D78 stock we see a mode of transport that’s bigger on the inside than on the outside.
 A drama that’s as multi-layered as this one can get away with referencing its show-runner’s other show.
-It’s an Easter Egg that can amuse the geeks at the same time as it’s annoying them.
-Say what you like about Moffat, but you’ve got to admire his style.
+It’s only just New Year but Stephen Moffat has served up your first Easter egg of the season.